0xNedAlbo/coinflakes-eoa-strategy/README.md

 ## Strategy

-This strategy swaps the allocated funds for CBBTC (Coinbase BTC) through Uniswap V3.
-It uses a Chainlink oracle to check for deviations from the current BTC market price when performing swaps and reports as a safeguard.
+This strategy transfers funds from the vault to an external (human) asset manager.
+It requires trust in a single entity and is not safe for any professional asset management.